 fi

-The script prompts the user to enter password using the read command.
+The script prompts the user to enter the password using the read command.
 Then the user is prompted to provide a username for the new account.
 The script then employs the sudo command, along with the provided password, to add a user using the useradd command.
 Finally, it displays a confirmation message based on the exit status of the useradd command.

 The image shows that the program first seeks the password of the user which is given as Ubuntu.
 Then it executes commands for adding a new user using the given password.